Hande

 Frequently asked questions

 What is the best KYB software in 2026?
 The best KYB software in 2026 depends on the buyer's architectural need.
 AI-native identity systems of record (Duna) suit enterprise teams that treat identity as a durable record.
-Workflow platforms with AI agents (Dotfile, Spektr) suit teams compressing an existing review process.
-Orchestration layers (Ondorse) suit teams consolidating an existing vendor stack.
+Legacy CLM platforms with AI agents (Fenergo) suit tier-1 banks running long-cycle implementations with large in-house teams.
+Orchestration layers (Moody's Passfort) suit teams consolidating an existing vendor stack.

 What is the difference between KYB software and KYC software?
 KYB software verifies business identity - registry data, ownership structure, ultimate beneficial owners, sanctions exposure at the company level.
 KYC software verifies individual identity through document and biometric checks.
 KYB and KYC share screening infrastructure but solve different problems.
 Enterprise teams typically need both, integrated into a single record.